WayneGretzky1/CSCI1913-Gibberisher/README.txt

 Lab/assignment number: Final Project

-This program runs on two PIC24FJ64GA002 microcontrollers, and requires minimal manipulation in the code to get working; more specificially, it requires a #define MASTER
-    to control the left PIC (ie, left legs), and if MASTER is not defined, it runs as a SLAVE, and controls the right legs instead.

-This file is operational when compiled using MPLAB X IDE Version 5.50.
-It uses a XC16 V02 compliler.
+This program runs on the files listed below, included as well are tester files.

+Gibberisher class's goal is to generate random, pronounceable, English words.
+It takes the English dictionary, and summarizes it into a tree structure of 3-letter word segments, associated with a Charbag (abstract data type).
+In each charbag is a frequency distribution for each letter of the alphabet.
+After modeling the tree structure, we now have a reusable way to represent a language.
+Gibberisher then generates words, accessing the model's child class

 Files required for operation:
-~ Project_Aragog_main.c
-~ Project_Aragog_master.c
-~ Project_Aragog_master.h
+~ CharBag.java
-~ Project_Aragog_master_defines.h
+~ CharBagTest.java
+~ Dictionary.java (or your own language/dictionary)
-~ Project_Aragog_slave.c
+~ Gibberisher.java
-~ Project_Aragog_slave.h
+~ GibberisherMain.java
-~ Project_Aragog_slave_defines.h
+~ LetterSample.java
-~ Project_Aragog_general_setup.c
+~ Trie.java
-~ Project_Aragog_general_setup.h
+~ TrieNode.java